awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecr-repository.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `RepositoryPolicyText`  <a name="cfn-ecr-repository-repositorypolicytext"></a>
 The JSON repository policy text to apply to the repository\.
-For more information, see [Amazon ECR Repository Policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policy-examples.html) in the *Amazon Elastic Container Registry User Guide*\.
+For more information, see [Amazon ECR repository policies](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-policy-examples.html) in the *Amazon Elastic Container Registry User Guide*\.
 *Required*: No
 *Type*: Json
 *Minimum*: `0`